betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 Developers can compare that explanation with what they observe during execution in a debugger.
 If the two do not match, that discrepancy is a useful signal that something deserves closer inspection.

-We can imagine an AI-enabled MPI debugger that connects source code and runtime information to an AI system in the backend, dramatically improving developer productivity during the debugging process.
+We can imagine a future AI-enabled MPI debugger that connects source code and runtime information to an AI system in the backend, dramatically improving developer productivity during the debugging process.

 We all make mistakes; that is part of being human.
 And as AI-assisted code generation becomes more widespread—and as more subtle bugs make their way into code—debugging may become even more important in software development than it already is.